oxsecurity/megalinter/docs/descriptors/repository_semgrep.md

            Cache for 24 hours in ~/.semgrep/cache rules from the registry.
            Requires --experimental.

+       --remote=VAL
+           Remote will quickly checkout and scan a remote git repository of the format "http[s]://<WEBSITE>/.../<REPO>.git".
+Must be run with --pro Incompatible with --project-root

        --replacement=VAL
            An autofix expression that will be applied to any matches found with --pattern.
 Only valid with a command-line specified pattern.